MarteXcoin-documentation/Documentation/governance/understanding.rst

 .. meta::
-   :description: Discussion of theory and motivation behind the Dash governance system and treasury
+   :description: Discussion of theory and motivation behind the MarteX governance system and treasury
-   :keywords: dash, dgbb, governance, funding, voting, blockchain, development, block reward, treasury, budget
+   :keywords: martex, dgbb, governance, funding, voting, blockchain, development, block reward, treasury, budget

 .. _understanding-governance:

 =============================
-Understanding Dash Governance
+Understanding MarteX Governance
 =============================

 One of the greatest challenges of building a cryptocurrency platform is